 - Squeeze: 15–22% for reliable sealing against pressure pulses

-- Groove width: Narrower than dynamic grooves for better anti-extrusion support
+- Groove width: 1.2–1.3 × CS — narrower than dynamic grooves for better anti-extrusion support

 Rotary Seals

-Rotary hydraulic applications (swivels, motors) generate frictional heat.
+Rotary hydraulic applications (swivels, motors, steering columns) generate frictional heat at the O-ring contact.
 Standard O-rings are generally unsuitable for continuous rotary motion above 0.5 m/s surface speed.
-If an O-ring must be used, specify:
+If an O-ring must be used in rotary service, specify:

 - Low squeeze (5–8%)